 • Contact the high school you graduated from to obtain an unofficial transcript.

-In the application, what do I do if my program or major is not listed or I am not sure what I am going to study?
+What do I do if my program or major is not listed, or I am not sure what I am going to study?

-You can select “Unknown/Undecided” at the bottom of the drop down list under Desired Program.
-Be sure to state what you plan to study while at Chemeketa in your goals essay.
+You can select Other not listed or do not know from the drop down list under Desired Program.
+Be sure to state your interests of study while at Chemeketa in your goals essay.

-Currently, I am in the automotive program but I am changing my program to nursing for next year.
+Currently, I am in one program, but I am changing to a completely different program next year (ex: from automotive program to nursing).
 What program do I list on the application?

 List the program you intend to pursue for the academic year you are applying for a scholarship.
 If you are offered a specific program scholarship, you will be required to enroll in the courses for that program.

-In the Specific Criteria section, none of the questions apply to me.
+None of the questions in the Specific Criteria section apply to me.
 Does that mean I am not eligible for any scholarships?

 No, the criteria questions are for specific scholarships.
-There are several scholarships that as long as you pursue a certificate or degree you are eligible.
+There are several scholarships for students pursuing any certificate or degree.

 Do I have to write an essay to receive a scholarship?

-Yes, it is important you write an essay describing your educational and career goals.
-Otherwise, it may eliminate you from being considered for a scholarship.
-If the other essays or short answer questions apply to you, we suggest you respond to those questions for the best chance at receiving a scholarship.
-Committee members read essays when considering applicants for scholarships.
+Yes, the Goals and Experience essays are required.
+Otherwise, you may be eliminated from consideration for a scholarship.
+The other essays are not required, but we suggest you respond to those questions for the best chance at receiving a scholarship.
+The Scholarship Committee reads essays when considering applicants for scholarships.

 I just realized I entered the wrong information on my application.
 How can I correct it?